 In retrospect I suppose I should have seen the truth all along.
 Yet most of the time I don’t recognize truth, even if it is in plain view.
 You hear people say that truth is relevant to the circumstance; I can only tell you in this case the truth would have set me free if I could have only recognized it for what it was.

-Naturally, I did not and thus the entire reason I’m journeying down memory lane.
+Naturally, I did not thus the entire reason I’m journeying down memory lane.

-Going back to the beginning where I am young, innocent and free, if there really is such a time.
-I can see that I was detached and in my own private world of make-believe for a good part of my childhood.
-Making friends was a really hard thing for me to do and so I did not have very many.
+Going back to the beginning where I am young, innocent, free, if there really is such a time.
+I can see that I was detached, living in my own private world of make-believe for a good part of my childhood.
+Making friends was a really hard thing for me to do so I did not have very many.

 I often turned inward dreaming up imaginary castles with handsome knights and beautiful princesses.
-I played an enchanted princess in cascading mountains plush and green, cool rippling water brooks running through beautiful flower laden meadows.
+I played an enchanted princess living in the cascading mountains plush, green, cool rippling water brooks running throughout beautiful flower laden meadows.

-Often I would take my imagination soaring high up in the clouds with the eagles that kept watch over the valley floors or down below running wild and free with the mustang stallions across unending plains.
+Often I would take my imagination soaring high up in the clouds with the eagles that kept watch over the valley floors below or go rushing down below running wild, free with the mustang stallions across unending plains.

 Clearly, as you can see, I was never bored.

 One day, I don’t recall exactly which one.
-I only remember the cold drizzling rain beating against the window pane and the sad melancholy feeling it swept into the room.
-A day that kept me confined within the four walls of my room.
+I only remember the cold drizzling rain beating against the window pane, the sad melancholy feeling it swept into the room.
+A day that kept me confined within the treacherous four walls of my room.

 On this day my world would forever change.
-This was the first day I had two friends come to join me in my imaginary world.
+This would be the first day I had two friends come to join me in my imaginary world.
 I should have thought it strange and been terrified.
-I didn’t and that early lapse in judgment would eventually cost me more than I could ever repay.
+I did not so that early lapse in judgment would eventually cost me more than I could ever repay.

-On the surface my friends and I played well together, but the other two, not so much especially with each other.
+On the surface my friends and I all played well together, but the other two, not so much, especially with each other.
 There always seemed to be an underlying animosity between the two and I would catch them, shooting angry glares at each other when they thought I wasn’t looking.

 I was really too little to understand what was going on between the two.
-In my mind they were adventurers like me and they were funny, smart and so very alluring.
+In my mind they were adventurers like me.
+They were funny, smart, so very alluring.

-He wasn’t much fun anyway and always seemed to have an objection to every suggestion made.
+He wasn’t much fun anyway, he always seemed to have an objection to every suggestion made.
 This is probably the reason for the animosity between the two.
-Naturally, I took the side of fun and adventure and had no qualms about throwing caution to the wind.
+Naturally, I took the side of fun, adventure and had no qualms about throwing caution to the wind.

 Looking back from this point of time I see why he had always objected but I will get to that part a little later.

-You might be wondering just who the two friends are and I intend to tell you.
+You might be wondering just who the two friends are, trust me, I intend to tell you.
 I just think you need to know the details, well some of them anyway.
 The devils in the details; so I’ve heard, I’m really inclined to believe it now considering.

-As time slipped by and ideas changed, my one friend wanted to venture out more and more and do things that were daring and bold.
+As time slipped by, ideas changed, my one friend wanted to venture out more to do things that were daring and bold.
 In my childhood I saw this as noble and brave, so as I grew older I trusted him completely.
-My other smaller, gentler friend, well let’s just say he was inclined less and less to join us and so there came a sad day when he decided to part company with us.
+My other smaller, gentler friend, well let’s just say he was inclined less each day to join us, so there came a sad day when he decided to part company with us.

 I couldn’t blame him really, although I threw a pretty good temper tantrum at the time, screaming things at him better left unthought-of and absolutely unsaid.
-I was angry and hurt, rejection oozing from me like a cancer seeking to squeeze the life right out of me.
+I was angry, hurt, rejection oozing from me like a cancer seeking to squeeze the life right out of me.

-The last words he said to me were: “I’m always here when you need me, call me and I will come” In my anger I screamed at him “Who cares, just go away and never come back”
+The last words he said to me were: “I’m always here when you need me, call me, I will come” In my anger I screamed at him “Who cares, just go away, I never want you to come back”